 A UE is defined to be a physical element that is involved in using one or more SCCS services provided by one or more CSSEs.
 The nodes that are UEs play the service user role and are implemented by different service user systems.
 A UE may be adapted to also provide services; when this is done it is then functioning as a CSSE.

-A CSSS is defined to be a set of CSSEs or Ues that are managed by a single authority with a single set of management policies.
+A CSSS is defined to be a set of CSSEs or UEs that are managed by a single authority with a single set of management policies.
 These may be provider or user systems.

 Cross Support Service Element